 We appreciate the power of the community that allows the Lamu Yoga Festival to thrive — it would not be a successful project otherwise.
-We strive to do our part, and we ask you, our participants, to help.
+That is why we support several local initiatives and give back to the beautiful community of Lamu island!
 Please check out our four supported local initiatives, pick one (or more!), and help us Give Back by either donating directly to the organization or when you fill out your registration form.

 Asante sana!
 Thank you!